grafalex82/ut88/README.md

 - `0xf600`-`0xf7ff` - Monitor and other UT-88 OS program variables
 - `0xf800`-`0xffff` - [Monitor main part](doc/disassembly/ut88os_monitor.asm), including hardware function, and basic commands processing.

 The documentation on the UT-88 OS is very poor.
-First it has a lot of mistakes in the binary code (0x3c00-0x3fff range of the [UT-88 OS binary code](doc/scans/UT44.djvu) is misplaced with a similar range of [CP/M-35 binary](doc/scans/UT56.djvu)).
-Some code is obviously wrong (incorrect addresses or values used) and simply will not work out of the box.

-Second, programs and commands description is too brief, so it makes almost impossible to understand how to use program or command.
+Programs and commands description is too brief, so it makes almost impossible to understand how to use program or command.
 Some statements do not match the actually implemeted behavior.
 There are number of mistakes in command names, key combinations or values through the text.

+Published binary codes also contains a lot of mistakes (for example 0x3c00-0x3fff range of the [UT-88 OS binary code](doc/scans/UT44.djvu) is misplaced with a similar range of [CP/M-35 binary](doc/scans/UT56.djvu)).
+Some code is obviously wrong (incorrect addresses or values used) and simply will not work out of the box.

+Finally there are some incompatibilities between some of the OS components, which makes an impression that the UT-88 is a quickly prepared compilation of several separate programs, that was published without an intensive testing.

 The following subchapters describe UT-88 OS software in detail.